OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Methodology

 \subsubsection{Cross-Plane Image and LiDAR Feature Synergy}

-First, we examine the characteristics of the image and LiDAR scan inputs.
-As shown by the red boxes in Fig. \ref{fig3}a and Fig. \ref{fig3}b, the frontal-view LiDAR scan is sparse and omits information in the upper region, whereas the image offers continuous context.
-In the bird’s-eye view (BEV), the image cannot resolve distances along each ray, while the LiDAR scan provides accurate range measurements.
-In summary, the image is reliable on the ${yz}$-plane and the LiDAR scan is reliable along the ${x}$-axis in world coordinates.
-Motivated by their inherency and inspired by \cite{zhang2024lightweight}, we project each their feature grid into its optimal plane in the TPV and fuse them via multiplicative integration.
+First, we examine the characteristics of the image and LiDAR inputs.
+As shown by the red boxes in Fig. \ref{fig3}a and Fig. \ref{fig3}b, the frontal-view LiDAR is sparse and omits information in the upper region, whereas the image offers continuous context.
+In the bird’s-eye view (BEV), the image cannot resolve distances along each ray, while the LiDAR provides accurate range measurements.
+In summary, the image is reliable on the ${yz}$-plane and the LiDAR is reliable along the ${x}$-axis in world coordinates.
+Motivated by their inherency and inspired by \cite{zhang2024lightweight}, we propose using TPV to achieve a synergistic and lightweight multi-modal features fusion by projecting features onto their optimal TPV planes and applying multiplicative integration.